AWS Storage Options – EBS & Instance Store

 • Instance Store volumes are also referred to as Ephemeral Storage.

-• Instance Store volumes provide temporary block-level storage and consist of a preconfigured and pre-attached block of disk storage on the same physical server as the EC2 instance
+• Instance Store volumes provide temporary block-level storage and consist of a preconfigured and pre-attached block of disk storage on the same physical server as the EC2 instance.

-• Instance storage’s amount of disk storage depends on the Instance type and larger instances provide both more and larger instance store volumes.
-Smaller instance types such as micro instances can only be launched with EBS volumes.
+• Instance storage amount depends on the Instance type; larger instances provide both more and larger instance store volumes.

 • Instance store volumes, unlike EBS volumes, cannot be detached or attached to another instance.